 Montessori (pronounced MON-tuh-SORE-ee) education was founded in 1907 by Dr. Maria Montessori, the first woman in Italy to become a physician.
-She based her educational methods on scientific observation of children\’s learning processes.
-Guided by her discovery that children teach themselves, Dr. Montessori designed a \”prepared environment\” in which children could freely choose from a number of developmentally appropriate activities.
-Now, nearly a century after Maria Montessori\’s first casa dei bambini (\”children\’s house\”) in Rome, Montessori education is found all over the world, spanning ages from birth to adolescence.
-Feel free to ask
+She based her educational methods on scientific observation of children’s learning processes.
+Guided by her discovery that children teach themselves, Dr. Montessori designed a ”prepared environment” in which children could freely choose from a number of developmentally appropriate activities.
+Now, nearly a century after Maria Montessori’s first casa dei bambini (”children’s house”) in Rome, Montessori education is found all over the world, spanning ages from birth to adolescence.

-Above age 6 children learn to do independent research, arrange field trips to gather information, interview specialists, create group presentation, dramas, art exhibits, musical productions, science projects, and so forth.
+Above age 6 children learn to do independent research, arrange field trips to gather information, interview specialists, create group presentations, dramas, art exhibits, musical productions, science projects, and so forth.
 There is no limit to what they created in this kind of intelligently guided freedom.
-There no text books or adult-directed group lessons and daily schedule.
+There are no text books or adult-directed group lessons and a daily schedule.
 There is great respect for the choices of the children, but they easily keep up with or surpass what they would be doing in a more traditional setting.
 There is no wasted time and children enjoy their work and study.
 The children ask each other for lessons and much of the learning comes from sharing and inspiring each other instead of competing with each other.

 Montessori classes place children in three-year-or-more age groups (3-6, 2.5-6, 6-12, and so on), forming communities in which the older children spontaneously share their knowledge with the younger ones.
 Montessori represents an entirely different approach to education.

-No candidate will be admitted without adequate skills in English, having attained the age of at-least 18 years.
+No candidate will be admitted without adequate skills in English, having attained the age of at least 18 years.

-The candidate must possess good communication skills, physical health and basic intellectual capacity to satisfactorily complete all program requirements to function as an effective Montessori teacher.
+The candidate must possess good communication skills, physical health, and basic intellectual capacity to satisfactorily complete all program requirements to function as an effective Montessori teacher.